 It is with this in mind that I write today about one of the greatest leaders who is rarely mentioned in the history books.
 Atse Tewodros II was a once king of Ethiopia who united a fractured nation through one part sheer tenacity and another part benevolence befitting of a monk.
-If there was ever a story that comes closest to that of a real life Robin Hood, Atse Tewodros is the person that fits the mold perfectly.
+If there was ever a story that comes closest to that of a real life Robin Hood, Atse Tewodros is the person that fits that mold perfectly.
 Yet, even in my native land Ethiopia, few people know his real life story and fewer still understand what motivated him to sacrifice his life in order to protect his nation from the clutches of European hegemony.

-One speck of space stood out in “Africa”; a nation that remained intact since biblical times refused to give their hands to colonial devils.
+One speck of space stood out in “Africa”; a nation that remained intact since biblical times refused to give their hands to colonial monsters.
 Where Ethiopia stood in defiance against tyranny, Italy saw an opportunity to join the imperialist club.
 Thus, in 1891 Italy invaded Ethiopia.
 They came with a spirit of Julius Caesar bellowing “Veni, vidi, vici” aiming to restore the Roman empire by subduing a free nation.
-Ethiopian jegnas (heroes) had other plans; as Italians came at us with guns saying “veni, vidi”, we sent them backward packing with a fond embi (no).
+Ethiopian jegnas (heroes) had other plans; as Italians came at us with guns saying “veni, vidi”, we sent them backward packing with a bold embi (no).
 A unified Ethiopian army reduced the hubris of Rome into ashes at Adwa.
 The victory of Ethiopians in Adwa was a defining moment in the history of “Africa”—the arrogance of greed was undone by a people who were united by love and a sense of purpose.

 As long as we are busy chasing the pleasure of the flesh, the easier it is to subdue people into a life of material bondage.
 Kassa Hailu was far from a materialist, he was the quintessence of a prince for true royalty is gained through integrity not by inheritance.
-Between a life of labor and a time he spent at a monastery earlier in life in order to flee persecution would imbue in the soul of Kass Hailu at once an abiding faith in God and an identification with the struggles of the common man.
-In Ethiopia, the life and legacy of Menelik II and Haile Selassie are often celebrated but little acclaim is given to Atse Tewodros II by authorities, it is better to be quiet about a nobleman like Atse Tewodros than to praise him and be gauged according to his legacy.
+Between a life of labor and a time he spent at a monastery earlier in life in order to flee persecution would inculcate in the soul of Kass Hailu at once an abiding faith in God and an identification with the struggles of the common man.
+In Ethiopia, the life and legacy of Menelik II and Haile Selassie are often celebrated but little celebration is afforded Atse Tewodros II by authorities, it is better to be quiet about a nobleman like Atse Tewodros than to praise him and be gauged according to his legacy.

 It was this selflessness and care for the people that earned him the undying loyalty of his troops and the people as a whole.
-Feed the people and the people will be an army that will follow leaders who nourish their hopes them through any fire that is before them.
+Feed the people and the people will be an army that will follow leaders who nourish their hopes through any fire that is before them.
 Kassa started off as a bandit and in time became king of the entire nation.
-A legacy was filled when he became emperor for a prophecy told of a king who would one day unite Ethiopia.
+A legacy was filled when he became emperor; a prophecy told of a king who would one day unite Ethiopia.
 That is why Kassa Hailu took on the name of Atse Tewodros II, the prophecy called for a king named Tewodros to do exactly as Kassa did.
 Though every leader is flawed, there has never been and most likely will never be a king as admirable and resolute as Atse Tewodros II.

 Atse Tewodros II took Ethiopia away from the flames of selfishness and turned her instead towards the light of unity and togetherness.
 He planted the seeds of Adwa even though a betrayal by his own countrymen would lead to his demise.
 Atse Tewodros’s defiance towards the British empire and Queen Victoria led to his untimely death .
-Great Britain turned to the chicanery of diplomatic warfare and inducing civil strife by way of factionalism to destabilize the kingdom of Ethiopia.
+Great Britain turned to the chicanery of diplomacy and inducing civil strife by way of factionalism to destabilize the kingdom of Ethiopia.
 The British did not become the most powerful empire in the history of mankind by pure luck; they mastered the art of inverting the strength of nations into a weakness by fomenting conflicts from within.

-After destabilizing the nation, the British shortly thereafter invaded Ethiopia.
+After destabilizing the nation, the British shortly invaded Ethiopia.
 Though the troops of Atse Tewodros fought with valor and courage, their distinction in battle was not enough to overcome the technological superiority of the British army and their advanced weaponry.
-At the battle of Magdala, the Ethiopian army was decimated by the ruthless British army and Atse Tewodros was faced with a choice.
-Be taken prisoner and in the process have Ethiopia become a colony of the British or give his life for his country so that future generations would fight for freedom at all cost.
+At the battle of Magdala, the Ethiopian army was decimated by the ruthless British army and Atse Tewodros was faced with a choice: be taken prisoner and in the process have Ethiopia become a colony of the British or give his life for his country so that future generations would fight for freedom at all cost.
 Kassa Immanuel Gebrekidan conveyed a quote that is attributed to Atse Tewodros:

 “I know this game” said Atse Tewodros when an offer was made to him by British officers.
 “First, traders and the missionaries; then the ambassadors; then the cannon.
 It is better to go straight to the cannon.”

 Atse Tewodros perished in Magdala but his spirit came roaring back in waves at the battle of Adwa.
-Life is truly poetic, Adwa was the name of a dormant volcano, on March 1st, 1891, the volcano erupted and shook the world with the fire of independence which was fed by the unconquerable soul of Atse Tewodros II.
+Life is truly poetic, Adwa was the name of a dormant volcano.
+On March 1st, 1891, the volcano erupted and shook the world with the fire of independence which was fed by the unconquerable soul of Atse Tewodros II.

-Queen Victory’s treachery did not stop at Mgdala.
-As imperialists do to this day, she then “adopted”, rational people call it kidnapping, Alemayehu who Atse Tewodros’s son through his second wife Tiruwork.
-This was done in order to diminish the legacy of Atse Tewodros and to make sure that his legacy would not give birth to yet another jegna.
+Queen Victoria’s treachery did not stop at Magdala.
+As imperialists do to this day, she then “adopted”, rational people call it kidnapping, Prince Alemayehu who was Atse Tewodros’s son through his second wife Tiruwork.
+This was done in order to diminish the legacy of Atse Tewodros and to make sure that his legacy would not give birth to yet another hero.
 But where the Brits stole a branch of Atse Tewodros II in order to subvert history, they could not destroy his roots.
 Atse Tewodros II had other children, including one Mesesha Tewodros who was born out of wedlock.
-Queen Victoria took the prince Alemayehu but left behind someone she thought was the lesser.
-Hubris leads to the fall of empires; it is humility before God that gives rise to nations from the dust of oppression.
-There is another prophecy that awaits Ethiopia yet—a psalms (link) that will usher in a melody of freedom and netsanet.
-Tyranny cannot wash away the truth of the past nor can it undo a redemption that is promised for the continent that gave birth to humanity.
+It is from the linage of Meshesha Tewodros that my father was born from.

-If the same lot try to defame otherwise honorable people with “scholarly” lies, you better believe there is an agenda behind those mercenaries who come to Ethiopia pretending to be teachers when they are really working for their corporate and colonialist masters.
+The same lot try to defame otherwise honorable people with “scholarly” lies, you better believe there is an agenda behind mercenaries who come to Ethiopia pretending to be teachers when they are really working for their corporate and colonialist masters.
 Let me get my story about my nation from Ethiopians instead of depending on double dealing outsiders who have not a care about the plight of Ethiopians other than using the pain and suffering of people in order to sell their books.
-Modern day pharisees you see kill the messenger once and then assassinate his character by way of professors, educators, and historians.
+Modern day pharisees kill the messenger once and then assassinate his character by way of professors, educators, and historians.

 The souls of jegnas (heroes) never die; where their lives are taken by oppressors, their spirits are reborn in future generations.
 I write this article in light of a current singer in Ethiopia named Teddy Afro who has taken in his heart the courage of Atse Tewodors.
 Instead of being about just money and singing about nothingness, Teddy Afro has made it his purpose to sing about unity and love of a nation.
 Our names become our destiny in this way, Teddy Afro’s real name is Tewodros Kassahu, Teddy Afro took on the spirit of Kassa Hailu and Atse Tewodros in order to sing love and unity into the people.
-This is the reason I wrote about Teddy Afro not too long ago and praised him for his musical genius (link).
+This is the reason I wrote about Teddy Afro not too long ago and praised him for his musical genius.
 I’ve been listening to Teddy Afro’s new song “Tewodros” on repeat while writing this song—melodies sang of past valor served as the inspiration for this prose.

 “A hero is someone who has given his or her life to something bigger than oneself.” ~ Joseph Campbell